becopay/Woocommerce-Becopay-Gateway/README.md

 This is a Becopay payment gateway for WooCommerce.

-Becopay is an payment gateway that allows you to accept cryptocurrency payments online, the simple way.
+Becopay is a payment gateway that allows you to accept cryptocurrency payments online, the simple way.

 To get a Becopay merchant account visit their website by clicking [here](https://www.becopay.com)